Dr Osman Shabir

 -

-I study neurovascular function in neurodegenerative and cerebrovascular diseases such as Alzheimer’s disease/vascular dementia & cardiovascular disease (atherosclerosis).
+I study neuroinflammation, neurovascular function (neurophysiology) in neurodegenerative and cerebrovascular diseases such as Alzheimer’s disease/vascular dementia & cardiovascular disease (atherosclerosis).
 I use preclinical models of human disease to study neurophysiology, neuropathology & neuroinflammation in these models to gain a better understanding of disease mechanisms and processes.

 To study neurovascular function, I use neuroimaging techniques including 2D-optical imaging spectroscopy, 2-photon microscopy, GCaMP fluorescence and microelectrode electrophysiology.
 In addition, I use standard cellular and molecular neuroscience techniques to validate in vivo observations.